jenheilemann/bitburner-scripts/README.md

 Good luck, and have fun out there.

+### WARNINGS

+* This is an unstable repo.
+I regularly push untested code.
+I'm a rebel, I know.
+* **This is an unstable repo.** I change method signatures for the hell of it.
+Depend on nothing.
+* I'm a flake.
+If I haven't commited in a few weeks, it probably means I'm bored or got stuck and found something else to play with.
+* This **does not work for new players**.
+This repo uses methods that are locked behind game mechanics.
+* This contains spoilers.
+If you don't like spoilers, well...
+I warned you.

 ## Installation

 Create a new script called `start.js` by issuing the following command: `nano start.js`.
 Make sure you are on your home server; if you are not you can quickly go home by running `home` in the console.